CHICAGO TRIBUNE - Sunday, May 23, 1999

 Organization, formed as a defensive alliance under the UN Charter.
 The North

-Atlantic Treaty pledged its signatories to refrain from the threat or use of
+Atlantic Treaty pledged its signatories to refrain from the threat or use

-force in any manner inconsistent with the purposes of the United Nations, and it
+force in any manner inconsistent with the purposes of the United Nations,

-explicitly recognized "the primary responsibility of the Security Council [of
+explicitly recognized "the primary responsibility of the Security Council

 the United Nations] for the maintenance of international peace and security."